-Financial aid is available to U.S. citizens or permanent residents attending American law schools.
-Fordham Law School students should apply for these loans through the Law School Financial Aid Office .
+Financial aid in the form of federal loans is available to U.S. citizens or permanent residents attending eligible law schools.
+Fordham Law School students should apply for these loans through the Law School Financial Aid Office.
 Eligible students at other U.S. law schools should apply for loans through their home schools.
-Applicants who are not U.S. citizens or permanent residents should contact organizations in their home countries to inquire about the possibility of financial assistance.
+Applicants who are not U.S. citizens or permanent residents should contact organizations in their home countries to inquire about the possibility of financial assistance, and may be eligible to borrow a private loan.

 Full tuition and all optional fee payments are due by May 1, 2014.
 Those students who submit payment up to one week late (between May 2 and May 9, 2014) will be assessed a $100 late fee; up to two weeks late (between May 10 and May 16, 2014) a $200 late fee; up to three weeks late (between May 17 and May 23, 2014) a $300 late fee, and so on.